delehef/asgart/README.md

   - `--reverse`/`-R` look for duplication which second arm is reversed

   - `--translate`/`-T` look for duplication which second arm is translated

-  - `--min-size SIZE` specifies the minimal length over which a duplication is kept in the final result and not discarded
+  - `--min-size SIZE` specifies the minimal length (in bp) over which a duplication is kept in the final result and not discarded (default: 1000)

+  - `--max-cardinality` specifies the maximal count of members in a duplication family (default: 1000)

 ### Technical

   - `-h`, `--help` display an help screen

   - `--out FILENAME` specifies the file in which the results will be written

   - `--prefix NAME` set a prefix to prepend to the standard out file name.

   - `--threads COUNT` set the numbers of thread to use.
 Defaults to the number of cores abailable on the CPU.

   - `--trim START END` run ASGART only on the specified area of the first file.

 # Plotting